Master's & doctoral degrees

 Will I be allocated a supervisor or can I come with my own?

 In most departments, you will be allocated a supervisor on acceptance of your admission.
 If not, you will be provided with a contact person.
 You may discuss the possibility of your own identified supervisor with the contact person.
 An extensive CV of the proposed external supervisor will have to be submitted if it is agreed that you may provide the information for consideration.
-If the person is accepted, Unisa will contract the person and pay the person accordingly.
+If the person is accepted, Unisa will enter into a contract with and pay the external supervisor.

 What is the role of my supervisor?